bet4a/d3wiki/Quantitative-Scales.md

 <a name="quantile_copy" href="#wiki-quantile_copy">#</a> quantile.<b>copy</b>()

 Returns an exact copy of this scale.
 Changes to this scale will not affect the returned scale, and vice versa.

+## Threshold Scales

+Threshold scales are similar to quantize scales, except they allow you to map arbitrary subsets of the domain to discrete values in the range.
+The input domain is still continuous, and divided into slices based on a set of threshold values.
+The input domain is typically a dimension of the data that you want to visualize, such as the height of students (measured in meters) in a sample population.
+The output range is typically a dimension of the desired output visualization, such as a set of colors (represented as strings).

+<a name="threshold" href="#wiki-threshold">#</a> d3.scale.<b>threshold</b>()

+Constructs a new threshold scale with the default domain [.5] and the default range [0,1].
+Thus, the default quantize scale is equivalent to the [[round|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/round]] function for numbers; for example threshold(0.49) returns 0, and threshold(0.51) returns 1.

+<a name="_threshold" href="#wiki-_threshold">#</a> <b>threshold</b>(<i>x</i>)

+Given a value *x* in the input domain, returns the corresponding value in the output range.

+<a name="threshold_domain" href="#wiki-threshold_domain">#</a> threshold.<b>domain</b>([<i>domain</i>])

+If *values* is specified, sets the scale's input domain to the specified array of values.
+The values must be in sorted ascending order, or the behavior of the scale is undefined.
+The values are typically numbers, but any naturally ordered values (such as strings) will work.
+Thus, a threshold scale can be used to encode any type that is ordered.
+If the number of values in the scale's range is N + 1, the number of values in the scale's domain must be N. If there are fewer than N elements in the domain, the additional values in the range are ignored.
+If there are more than N elements in the domain, the scale may return undefined for some inputs.
+If *values* is not specified, returns the scale's current input domain.

+<a name="threshold_range" href="#wiki-threshold_range">#</a> threshold.<b>range</b>([<i>values</i>])

+If *values* is specified, sets the scale's output range to the specified array of values.
+If the number of values in the scale's domain is N, the number of values in the scale's range must be N + 1.
+If there are fewer than N+1 elements in the range, the scale may return undefined for some inputs.
+If there are more than N + 1 elements in the range, the additional values are ignored.
+The elements in the given array need not be numbers; any value or type will work.
+If *values* is not specified, returns the scale's current output range.

+<a name="threshold_copy" href="#wiki-threshold_copy">#</a> threshold.<b>copy</b>()

+Returns an exact copy of this scale.
+Changes to this scale will not affect the returned scale, and vice versa.